 3. With every new exchange site that you create an account for, enable “two factor authentication” to increase security.

 4. Don’t use a public internet connection when dealing with anything money/password related.
-Use a safe browser like Brave and use a VPN like Nord VPN.
+Use a safe browser like Brave and consider using a VPN like Nord VPN.

 5. Use difficult passwords and store keys, passwords and pass phrases off line and/or encrypted.
 Don’t write them down in a file on your computer.

-A wallet is nothing more than a file that holds the keys to your account.
+A wallet is nothing more than a file, app or device that holds the keys to your account.
 Coins are never stored in a wallet, but on the blockchain.
 That’s why you can recover your coins when you loose your wallet by using a recovery pass phrase.
 There are many different types of wallets out there: desktop versions, mobile apps, online storage and hardware wallets.
-A very easy-to-use mobile wallet is Ethos.

-There are already over a thousand different crypto coins and tokens available, each with different properties and teams behind them.
+There are already a few thousand different crypto coins and tokens available, each with different properties and teams behind them.
 Coins other than bitcoin are often called altcoins.
-A handy site that lists them all is coinmarketcap.com.
-For each coin or token it shows the market history, a website with background info and the markets where you can trade them.
-Most exchanges like Bitpanda that accept fiat (USD, EUR etc) offer a limited amount of coins.
-Other currencies can be traded for bitcoin or ether on exchanges like Binance.
-You can find many tutorials on youtube to help you figure that out.
+A handy site that lists them all is COINGECKO.
+For each coin or token it shows the market history, a website with background info and the markets where you can buy or trade them.

 Don’t leave too many coins sitting on an exchange site: they sometimes get hacked and then your coins could be gone.
 Transfer them to your wallet of choice.
 Be careful, a spelling mistake in your wallet address and your money is gone forever.
 You could try the first transaction with a small amount.